 Anxiety disorders are a time when social supports may be absolutely essential to your recovery.
 Whenever possible reach for the phone and talk with your support system before you reach for a pill.

 There you have it, my opinion on psych meds.
-Most help and have low risk of abuse.
-If you need them, you need them, and do not be afraid to take them as prescribed.
-If you find yourself abusing them, talk with everyone on your treatment team, the doctor and the therapist about these issues.
+Most help and have a low risk of abuse.
+If you need them, you need them and do not be afraid to take them as prescribed.
+If you find yourself abusing them, talk with everyone on your treatment team, the doctor, and the therapist about these issues.